SNICScienceCloud/technical-training/model-serving/README.md

 git clone https://github.com/SNICScienceCloud/technical-training.git
 ```

-2. Goto `technical-training/model-serving/single_server_without_docker/production_server/`  directory.
-This directory contains the code that will run on your production server.
+2. Goto the `technical-training/model-serving/single_server_without_docker/production_server/` directory.
+This directory contains the code that will run on the  production server VM.

 Following is the structure of the code:

 ```
  - Flask Application based frontend